Spooky Science: Bones and Fishes

 Minnesota Spooky Skies

 Zombies (satellites) and ghosts (nebulae) and demons (stars), oh my!
-Join us for this planetarium show to learn what spooky specters are hiding in our night sky at 1 pm each day.
+Join us for this planetarium show to learn what spooky specters are hiding in our night sky at 1:30pm each day and all day October 30-31.

 Demos & Activities at the Museum